CQCL/pytket-docs/docs/manual/manual_circuit.md

 ```

 This permutation of basis states can be achieved with purely classical operations {X, CCX}, hence the name {py:class}`~pytket.circuit.ToffoliBox`.
-In pytket however, the permutation is implemented efficently using a sequence of multiplexed rotations followed by a {py:class}`~pytket.circuit.DiagonalBox`.
+In pytket however, the permutation is implemented efficiently using a sequence of multiplexed rotations followed by a {py:class}`~pytket.circuit.DiagonalBox`.

 ```{code-cell} ipython3